StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 In the above configurations, we specify `transforms=addfield,unwrap`.

-- The addfield transform is used to add the __op field to each record of Debezium CDC-formatted data to support the StarRocks primary key model table.
+- The addfield transform is used to add the __op field to each record of Debezium CDC-formatted data to support the StarRocks Primary Key table.
 If the StarRocks table is not a Primary Key table, you do not need to specify the addfield transform.
 The addfield transform class is com.Starrocks.Kafka.Transforms.AddOpFieldForDebeziumRecord.
 It is included in the Kafka connector JAR file, so you do not need to manually install it.
 - The unwrap transform is provided by Debezium and is used to unwrap Debezium's complex data structure based on the operation type.
 For more information, see [New Record State Extraction](https://debezium.io/documentation/reference/stable/transformations/event-flattening.html).